benbotto/node-data-mapper/README.md

 ##### Update a Single Model

-To update a single model by ID, simply pass it to the ```DataContext.update(model, [database])``` method.
+To update a single model by ID, simply pass the model to the ```DataContext.update(model, [database])``` method.
 The ```model``` parameter is expected to be an object with keys that correspond to table aliases.
 The value associated with each key should be an object (or array of objects) containing keys that correspond to column aliases, and the primary key is required.
 For example, the following code updates a single ```bonus``` record:

 ```js
 'use strict';